lucasvtiradentes/dyn-markdown/README.md

 ## :books: About<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

 ## Related

-The most related links to this project are:

 - [js-boilerplates](https://github.com/lucasvtiradentes/js-boilerplates#readme): boilerplates repository that uses this package to update boilerplate lists;
 - [my-tutorials](https://github.com/lucasvtiradentes/my-tutorials#readme): my github tutorials repository that uses this package to update articles, projects and other stuff;